pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/languages/java.md

 <img src="/logos/tech/java.svg" align="right" width="90" style="padding:8px; margin-top: -64px">

-Pulumi supports writing your infrastructure as code using the Java language.
-Java 11 or later is required.
+Pulumi supports writing your infrastructure as code using the Java language running on any [supported version](https://www.oracle.com/java/technologies/java-se-support-roadmap.html) of Java 11 or later.

 We support running Maven Pulumi programs, Gradle Pulumi programs, and Pulumi programs packaged as JAR files.

 {{% notes "info" %}}
 Java is currently in preview.
 Feedback is greatly appreciated!